Prepare your hospitalisation

 The day you arrive at the Centre:

-• Please hand over all your personal medication to the nursing team; they will be identified with your name and kept in a safe place by the unit’s staff.
+• You must give any medication you are on to the care team; they will be identified in your name and safely stored in the department.

 Your treatment during your stay at the Centre